BRIDGEPORT, W.Va. – United Hospital Center is using a new type of therapy to help heal injuries.

 “I’ve been a physical therapist for 25 years, and in 25 years I’ve never seen anything with this much research behind it.
 A lot of things have hype, but this definitely has proven to be as effective as what they claim,” said United Rehab physical therapist Jason Posey.

-As of right now, this therapy is exclusive to United Rehab, a department of United Hospital Center.
+The therapy is performed by United Rehab, a department of United Hospital Center.